ihreapotheken/IA-SDK-iOS/Docs/IAOverTheCounter.md

 * It is exposed by `IACore` module but you have to register `.overTheCounter` to use it.
 * Supports multiple product types: current offers, products of the month, product recommendations, customers also bought, and custom PZN lists.
 * Tapping a product opens product details.
 If `IAOrdering` is set up, users can add products to the cart.
+* You can use `shouldShowLoading` parameter to control whether you want to hide grid while loading or show shimmer animation.
+* If there is no product to show it will return empty view, you can use `hasContent` binding to determine if it has content.
+> [!CAUTION]
+> Do NOT use `hasContent` property to show/hide `IAProductGrid` because hiding and showing will destroy its state and will make it reload again.
+Use `hasContent` property only to adjust padding or other style/layout properties if you need to.

 > [!IMPORTANT]
 > SDK initialization and prerequisites (pharmacy selection) must be completed before using this component.
+You can run it manually or set `IASDK.configuration.isAutoInitializationEnabled` and it will be automatically perfomed as soon as `IAProductGrid` is added to the view hierarchy.
+To learn more about initialization, see [Initialization](Initialization.md).

 https://github.com/user-attachments/assets/f0a33e8e-a4ec-406b-a793-053d9732d386